cabforum/smime/SBR.md

 For EdDSA key pairs, the CA SHALL:

-* Ensure that the key represents a valid point on the curve25519 or curve 448 elliptic curve.
+* Ensure that the key represents a valid point on the Curve25519 or Curve448 elliptic curve.

 For ML-DSA key pairs, the CA SHALL: